elephantscale/es-training-new/course-outlines/scala-programming.md

 * A reasonably modern laptop with unrestricted connection to the Internet.
 Laptops with overly restrictive VPNs or firewalls may not work properly.
 * A modern browser

+### Assessment
+* Throughout the course, we will have quizzes and exercises to assess the students'  progress.
+There will be a total of about 60 questions.
+* At the end the students will be presented with an overall quiz based on these questions.
+Optional: the students will be required to answer at least 80% of the questions correctly to pass the course.

 ## Detailed Course Outline

 ### Introduction to Scala